QuantumSavory/QuantumSavory.jl/docs/src/register_interface.md

 !!! warning "Limitations of symbolic-to-explicit conversion"

-    As mentioned above, converting from symbolic to explicit representation for the `operation` is dependent only on the type of `state`, i.e. by the time the conversion is done, no knowledge of the register and its properties are kept (in particular its prefered representation is not considered).
+    As mentioned above, converting from symbolic to explicit representation for the `operation` is dependent only on the type of `state`, i.e. by the time the conversion is done, no knowledge of the register and its properties are kept (in particular its preferred representation is not considered).

 !!! info "Short-circuiting the `express` dispatch"